Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 The main technical result that was needed in the proof of Theorem \ref{thm:main_thm} was the $L^{2}$ convergence from Theorem \ref{thm:L2_convergence_psiN_to_psi}.
-The proof of Theorem \ref{thm:L2_convergence_psiN_to_psi} is proven by the same general strategy as the proof of Theorem 1.13 from \cite{CorwinNica16}, which was a convergence results for non-intersecting simple random walks rather than non-intersecting Poisson processes.
+This is proven by a similar general strategy as the proof of Theorem 1.13 from \cite{CorwinNica16}, which was an analogous convergence result for non-intersecting simple random walks rather than non-intersecting Poisson processes.
+There are several additional complications in this case due to the fact that the processes here evolve in continuous time.
 The proof goes by dividing the set of space-time coordinates $\De_k(0,\tf)\times\bR^k$ into four parts and analyzing contribution to the $L^2$ norm on each one separately.

 \begin{defn} Fix any $\tf>0$ and $k \in \bN$.
-For any $\et>0$, define the set $C_\et \subset \De_k(0,\tf)$ by:
+For any $\et>0$, define the set $S_\et \subset \De_k(0,\tf)$ by:

 For any parameters $\de,\et,M>0$, we subdivide $\De_k(0,\tf)\times \bR^k$ into the following four sets: